OpenWebGlobe/WebViewer/README.md

 Windows, Linux, MacOS X
 -----------------------

-1) Install Python (2.6 or 2.7) if you don't have it already.
+1) Install Python if you don't have it already.
 You can get python at http://www.python.org/ You also need Java installed for the closure compiler.
 On windows you may have to adjust the Python Path in "scripts/setup.bat".

 2) Go into the scripts directory and start "download_external.py".
 This will download all required external files.

-3) If you are using the Komodo Editor or IDE, you can download the Komodo integration.
-Go into the scripts directory and start "download_komodo_integration.py".
-This works for Windows/Linux and MacOS X.
-You can get Komodo editor here: [Komodo Editor](http://www.activestate.com/komodo-edit)

 CORS - Cross Origin Resource Sharing
 ====================================